Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks: Optimal Kron-based Reduction of Networks

 \section{Optimal Kron-based Reduction of Networks}

-In this section, we formulate an optimization problem that determines the optimal assignment matrix $A$, which controls the trade-off between accuracy and reduction by specifying the clusters configuration and the number of super-nodes.
+In this section, we formulate an optimization problem that determines the optimal assignment matrix $A$, which controls the trade-off between accuracy and reduction by specifying the cluster configurations and the number of super-nodes.
 Therefore, we need to define an objective function that balances reduction and voltage accuracy.

-To quantify accuracy, we define an error metric that measures the deviation between each node’s voltage in the full network and the voltage of its super-node in the reduced network.
+To quantify accuracy, we define an error metric that measures the deviation between a node’s voltage in the full network and the voltage of its super-node in the reduced network.
 Additionally, to consider different operating conditions we calculate the error with respect to $n_L$ different loading scenarios $l \in \mathcal{L}$.
 Data for these scenarios comes from representative AC power flow solutions on the full network.
 We denote the error matrix associated with loading scenario $l$ as

 where $\hat{V}_l$ denotes the vector of voltage data in the full network satisfying $Y \hat{V}_l = \hat{I}_l$.
 Voltage vector $V$ after nodal aggregation is defined by $Y V_l = A \hat{I}_l$ \footnote{For notational simplicity, we hereafter use $V$ in place of $V_{\rm agg}$.}.
 Based on \eqref{eq: error}, if $A_{i,j} = 1$, then $E_{l,i,j} =\hat{V}_{l,j} - V_{l,i} $, while $A_{i,j} = 0$ returns $E_{l,i,j} = 0$.
 To evaluate the worst-case deviation within each cluster, we define the Maximum Intra-Cluster Error (MICE) as